DDoS Detection: How to Detect DDoS Attacks Quickly and Accurately

 There is no doubt, as evidenced in the alarming rise of DDoS attacks, that DDoS detection is an absolute necessity for businesses that rely on internet traffic in order for them to avoid disruption of applications and services, revenue loss, and brand damage.
 As of late 2025, DDoS activity remains elevated, powered in part by new technologies including agentic AI and large language models (LLMs), which have lowered the barrier to entry for would-be attackers and enabled “hypervolumetric” attacks.

-A variety of technology vendors and government organizations regulary publish reports on DDoS attack and DDoS protection trends and their findings highlight that DDoS attack volume remains consistently high and that these attacks cause real damage to organizations.
+A variety of technology vendors and government organizations regularly publish reports on DDoS attack and DDoS protection trends and their findings highlight that DDoS attack volume remains consistently high and that these attacks cause real damage to organizations.
 Some highlights from 2024-2025:

 - Cloudflare blocked 20.5M attacks in Q1 2025.